spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 Description of the spryk.
 Should be populated for every spryk for the informational purposes.

 ### mode
 The mode of the spryk.
 It used for running the specific spryks by passing the `--mode` option into the command.
-The reserved `both` value allow to run spryk in any case.
+The reserved `both` value allows to run spryk in any case.

 ### level
-Is used only for spryk dumper to dump the specific level spryks `vendor/bin/spryk-dump --level=1` or `vendor/bin/spryk-dump --level=all`.
+Is used only for spryk dumper to dump the specific level of spryks `vendor/bin/spryk-dump --level=1` or `vendor/bin/spryk-dump --level=all`.

 ### condition